b23r0/yaftp/README.md

 +-------+----------+---------------+
 ```

-yaftp will reply server version and support methods.
+client will reply to server version and support methods.

-## Send Command
+## Command Request

 ```
 +-------+--------+